-We’ll do a deep-dive on the differences between the French press vs pour over coffee brewing methods to see which method is right for you and your coffee needs.
+We’ll do a deep-dive on the differences between the French press vs pour over coffee brewing styles to see which one is right for you and your coffee needs.

 The French press cafetiere or coffee press is nearly a century old and actually has Italian roots; it was patented in 1929 by Attilio Calimani and Giulio Moneta (1).
 It kept its popularity over time with its classic build and its timeless brews full of nutritious natural oils.

 A French press includes a brew chamber, a plunger, and a filter.
 Classic French presses have beakers made from glass, BPA-free plastic, or stainless steel.
 Some offer dual-wall construction, which is better insulated to keep your coffee hot.
 The filter system of a French press consists of a plunger with up to three mesh plates, usually stainless steel, to hold back the coffee grounds from your brew.

 French press is a manual immersion brewing method.
 Medium coarse ground coffee is steeped in just-boiled water for a few minutes.
 Then you press the plunger to filter the grounds.
 The result is rich coffee unparalleled by any other extraction method.
 It’s my personal daily go-to, and I recommend using medium or dark-roasted beans as the best coffee for a French press.